Calderbrook Avenue, Burnley, Lancashire, BB11 4RB

 • Support during appointments and in meetings.

-• Help to complete paperwork and forms e.g. housing, school letters, grant applications and benefits.
+• Help to complete paperwork and forms e.g. court appearences, housing, school letters, grant applications and benefits.

 • Referrals to outside agencies e.g. Continence service, Paediatric Learning Disability Team and Speech and Language Therapists.